Canadian Test-taker FAQs

 Contact your local customer support.

-If I take the test internationally, where does my credential come from?
+If I take the test in Canada, where does my credential come from?

-If you took the GED® test internationally, you will receive your credential through the District of Columbia.
+If you took the GED® test in Canada, you will receive your credential through your province.

 What does this change mean for me?

-With your new MyGED™ account, you’ll be able to:
+With your MyGED® account, you’ll be able to:

 - Find local testing centers